Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Introduction

 Depending on which party performs error correction, two reconciliation strategies can be distinguished.
 In direct reconciliation (DR), the sender (Alice) defines the key based on her data and discloses some redundant information, usually a syndrome, associated with it.
 The receiver (Bob) then uses the shared information, along with his received data, to recover Alice's key.
 Conversely, in reverse reconciliation (RR), Bob defines the key based on his received data and discloses the redundant information associated with it, while Alice uses this information and her transmitted data to recover Bob's key.

 When a potential attacker is taken into account, the direction of the reconciliation matters.
 In fact, the data potentially leaked during transmission usually have larger mutual information with the transmitted data than with the received data.
-As a result, RR generally results in lower information leakage compared to DR, thereby allowing higher secret key rates (SKR) to be attained.
+As a result, RR generally results in lower information leakage compared to DR , overcoming the 3dB limitation of DR---which consists of a disruption of the key exchange protocol due to the eavesdropper being able to perfectly reconstruct the secret key by obtaining more than half of the transmitted power---and enabling higher secret key rates (SKR) and longer distances \cite{Pirandola:20,grosshans_reverse_2002}.

-For the phase of data transmission, different signalling techniques may be employed.
+For the phase of data transmission, different signaling techniques may be employed.
 For instance, in the realm of QKD, the existing protocols may adopt single photons (discrete-variable (DV) QKD) \cite{bennett_quantum_2014}, or coherent states (continuous-variable (CV) QKD) \cite{grosshans_continuous_2002}.
 Unlike DV-QKD, CV-QKD does not require single photon sources and detectors and can use the same devices and modulation/detection schemes commonly employed in classical coherent optical communications \cite{lodewyck2005controlling}.

 The choice of the information carrier is not only a matter of implementation, as it also affects the kind of variables with which Alice and Bob are provided at the beginning of the reconciliation procedure.
 In the GG02 protocol \cite{grosshans_continuous_2002}, Alice and Bob share correlated Gaussian random variables.
-The most well-known reconciliation procedures for Gaussian variables are slice reconciliation \cite{vanassche2004sliced} and multi-dimensional reconciliation \cite{leverrier_multidimensional_2008}.
+The most well-known reconciliation procedures for Gaussian variables are slice reconciliation \cite{vanassche2004sliced} and multidimensional reconciliation \cite{leverrier_multidimensional_2008,liu_otfs-based_2025,feng_virtual_2021}.